Penguin1212/Discord-Bot-BotSpud/README.md

 Then once that is complete you can use the 'start.bat' to run the bot this will use pip to install all the projects needed and then run the bot.

-If everything above is done correctly it should run and ask for a few inputs for setup
+If everything above is done correctly it should run and ask for a few inputs for setup (Make sure to read the instructions.txt file if needed)

 ===========================================================================